Flooring Repair Providers

 2. Primary service category — drawn from the classification framework above

-3. Material specializations — up to 3 named material types per listing
+3. Material specializations — up to 3 named material types per provider

 4. State(s) of operation — with notation of license type and issuing agency where applicable